Topology of the octonionic flag manifold: The octonionic flag manifold

-for all $a,b\in \h_3(\O)$ and $g\in F_4$ (see \cite[Section 4.5]{Fr}).
-One can easily verify that $\h_3^0(\O)$ is the orthogonal complement of $I$ in $\h_3(\O)$.
-By Equation (\ref{gii}), $F_4$ leaves $\h^0_3(\O)$ invariant.
-The main point of this subsection is that this representation of $F_4$ on $\h_3^0(\O)$ is just the isotropy representation of the (non-compact) Riemannian symmetric space $E_{6(-26)}/F_4$.
-Here $E_{6(-26)}$ is a certain non-compact real simple Lie group whose Lie algebra $\eg_{6(-26)}$ is a real form of the simple complex Lie algebra of type $E_6$ (see \cite[Table V, Section 6, Chapter X]{He}).
+Let $\h_3^0(\O)$ be the space of all elements of $\h_3(\O)$ with trace equal to 0.
+The representation of ${\rm F}_4$ on the space $\h_3(\O)$ mentioned in the previous subsection leaves $\h_3^0$ invariant, see (\ref{traces}).
+The main point of this subsection is that the induced representation of ${\rm F}_4$ on $\h_3^0(\O)$ is just the isotropy representation of the (non-compact) Riemannian symmetric space ${\rm E}_{6(-26)}/{\rm F}_4$.
+Here ${\rm E}_{6(-26)}$ is a certain non-compact real simple Lie group whose Lie algebra $\eg_{6(-26)}$ is a real form of the simple complex Lie algebra of type ${\rm E}_6$ (see \cite[Table V, Section 6, Ch.~X]{He}).
 Appendix \ref{lasts2} contains more details about this.
 We extract from there the relevant information, as follows.
 We have the Cartan decomposition\footnote{This also explains the subscript $-26$ from $\eg_{6(-26)}$.
 It is the signature of the Killing form of this Lie algebra.
 This form is negative definite on $\fg_4$ (of dimension 52) and positive definite on $\h_3^0(\O)$ (of dimension 26).}

-where $\fg_4$ is the Lie algebra of $F_4$ and $\h_3^0(\O)$ the space of all elements of $\h_3(\O)$ with trace equal to 0.
+where $\fg_4$ is the Lie algebra of ${\rm F}_4$ and $\h_3^0(\O)$ the space of all elements of $\h_3(\O)$ with trace equal to 0.
 We denote by $\d^0$ the space of all elements of $\d$ with trace equal to 0.
 It is a maximal abelian subspace of $\h_3^0(\O)$.
 Let us also consider the following subspaces of $\h_3(\O)$:

 and

 We have the obvious decomposition

 The spaces $\h_{\gamma_k}$ are in fact root spaces, in the sense that we have